 Advocacy

-In collaboration with its coalition members PtD advocates a systematic approach to human resources (HR) for supply chain management (SCM) – a holistic approach that strives towards the efficient management of health supply chains through an empowered and well-equipped health supply chain workforce.
-PtD also advocates interventions that improve the demand and supply of qualified health supply chain professionals in organisations.
+PtD advocated a systematic approach to human resources (HR) for supply chain management (SCM) – a holistic approach that strives towards the efficient management of health supply chains through an empowered and well-equipped health supply chain workforce.
+PtD also advocated interventions that improve the demand and supply of qualified health supply chain professionals in organisations.
 In turn, this strengthens the individual practitioners within health supply chain organisations.

-PtD takes a holistic approach to developing workforce excellence in supply chain management, built around three components necessary for success:
+PtD took a holistic approach to developing workforce excellence in supply chain management, built around three components necessary for success:

 - The active involvement of a broad range of key stakeholders from global, regional and national organisations, as well as individual supply chain workers.